Davos 2011: Lagarde considers bigger euro rescue fund

 Greece was rescued from bankruptcy last May thanks to a 110bn-euro rescue loan package from eurozone nations and the International Monetary Fund.

-However, it has yet to access EFSF funds.'One avenue'
+However, it has yet to access EFSF funds.

 The EU's leading economic power, Germany, has led calls resisting an increase in the size of the EFSF, with opponents saying that increasing the fund may encourage economic laxity.